damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### Updated Navigation
-{: .ce}
+{: .ce-ee}

 Here at GitLab, most of our business functions (not just product development) occur in GitLab.com itself.
 So we definitely understand the importance of navigation.
 We want to make it frictionless, intuitive, and efficient for you to perform your daily tasks, especially if you are using GitLab for several hours each day.

 Navigation design is a crucial component in achieving that, and with 9.0, we have modernized the interface, leveraging best practices from our design team, as well as incorporating feedback from our user research.
 At first glance, it doesn't like a lot has changed.
 But that was intentional.
 We meticuolously anlayzed what was already working well, and changed only the problem areas.

 One major change is the pop-in sidebar.
 That has been now replaced by a less intrusive dropdown menu in the top left, that doesn't unnecessarily cover too much screen content.
 Previously there was a dropdown menu for settings, accessed from a cog icon at the top right for the project and group pages.
 These have been now pulled into the existing tabbed menu interface, harmonizing and simplifying the entire experience.
 We also brought back the ability the create a new project quickly, by simply clicking the `+` button at the top right.

 ![Navigation](/images/9_0/navigation.png){: .shadow}

 ### Reorder Issues in Board List
-{: .ce}
+{: .ce-ee}

 [Issue Boards](/solutions/issueboard/) are a great way to manage issues moving through the different stages ("lists" in GitLab), in order to quickly get an idea to production.
 But users often want to further represent order or priority of issues within a single list.
 With 9.0, you can now reorder issues within lists, using the intutitive and existing drag and drop mechanism.
 Learn more in the [documentation](https://docs.gitlab.com/ce/user/project/issue_board.html).